-ENG 220 Survey of World Literature I
+ENG 220 Survey of World Literature I (3)

-Prerequisite: A minimum grade of 'C' in ENG 50 or eligibility for ENG 100, as determined through the English placement process
+3 hours lecture Prerequisite: A minimum grade of 'C' in ENG 50 or eligibility for ENG 100, as determined through the English placement process

 A survey of the major literature of Africa, the Americas, Asia and Europe from ancient times to about 1600.
 A comparative study of literary themes and expression will be pursued.